 Map authors build their maps to include the layers and configurations needed to achieve the purpose of the map.
 When one of the purposes of a map is to gather community or organizational input, the map author includes editable feature layers in the map.
 For example, an author might include an editable feature layer that allows the birding community to post their bird sightings directly on the map and attach media files—such as photographs, audio files, and video files—to the specific observation points.
 Because these features are part of the layer, any changes made to the layer in the map are immediately viewable by everybody who has access to the layer, even when the layer is part of a different map.

-If the feature layer is editable and you have privileges to edit features, you can open a map containing editable features in Map Viewer or add an editable feature layer to Map Viewer to edit the features.
+If the feature layer is editable and you have privileges to edit features, you can open a map containing editable features in Map Viewer Classic (formerly known as Map Viewer) or add an editable feature layer to Map Viewer Classic to edit the features.

-The following steps describe how to edit a feature layer in Map Viewer.
-For instructions on editing tables in Map Viewer, see Edit tables.
+The following steps describe how to edit a feature layer in Map Viewer Classic.
+For instructions on editing tables in Map Viewer Classic, see Edit tables.

-- Open the map that contains the feature layer you want to edit in Map Viewer, or open the feature layer in a new map.
+- Open the map that contains the feature layer you want to edit in Map Viewer Classic, or open the feature layer in a new map.

 - If necessary, check the box beside the layer you want to edit, and click Edit.

 The editor settings on the layer determine the type of edits you can perform.
 If the layer supports adding features, an editing template appears in the Add Features pane on the left side of the map.
 Templates are shown for each feature layer in the map that supports adding features.
 The layer publisher defines the templates, which provide predefined styling and other settings based on feature categories.
 Using bird sightings as an example, a layer owner might create different templates for broad categories of birds such as raptors, songbirds, or shorebirds.

 - Follow these steps to add a feature: